Texas vs. Louisville Predictions & Picks - Women's NCAA Tournament Second Round

 Texas Schedule Analysis

-- The Longhorns notched their best win of the season on January 25, when they beat the Oklahoma Sooners, who rank No. 16 in the AP's Top 25, by a score of 78-58.
+- On January 25, the Longhorns claimed their signature win of the season, a 78-58 victory over the Oklahoma Sooners, who rank No. 16 in the AP's Top 25.

-- The Longhorns have nine wins versus Quadrant 1 teams, tied for the 11th-most in the country.
+- The Longhorns have tied for the 11th-most Quadrant 1 wins in the country (nine).

-- Texas has seven wins versus Quadrant 2 opponents, tied for the 17th-most in Division 1.
+- Texas has seven wins against Quadrant 2 teams, tied for the 18th-most in Division 1.

 Texas 2022-23 Best Wins